Quick Tip-Underwater Photography

 Underwater photography presents unique photographic challenges, but don't be intimidated -- it just takes a some extra gear (and, yes, some practice) to capture amazing images next time you go diving! (image © Dennis Sabo)

 How to Choose an Underwater Housing:

 While most camera manufacturers do not offer underwater housing for their SLR or DSLR cameras (Canon does make underwater accessories for most PowerShot models), a variety of third-party companies do.
-Many of these speciality companies offer dedicated underwater housings, each with different specifications and capabilities depending on the camera they are designed for.
+Many of these specialty companies offer dedicated underwater housings, often with specialized controls that match those on a particular camera body.
 Housings are generally constructed of acrylic or aluminum.
-The former are generally less expensive but are sometimes a little bulkier than their aluminum counterparts and may be a little less durable.
+The former are generally less expensive, but are sometimes a little bulkier than their aluminum counterparts and may be a little less durable.
 Depending on your camera model, you may not have a choice but both materials are perfectly acceptable.